Table of Contents

 For a fee of SR15,000 (~ $4,000 USD), content creators will receive a 3-year permit which gives them the right to work with as many private entities as they wish and promote any product or service, as long as it does not violate the Kingdom’s laws or values.
 The new system is intended to better regulate the industry and help ensure that only qualified individuals are permitted to work as content creators – and that they do so responsibly.

-According to social intelligence data provided by Tensor Social, there are approximately 25,000 creators with over 10,000 followers based in Saudi Arabia on Instagram and an additional 200,000 on TikTok.
+There are approximately 25,000 creators with over 10,000 followers based in Saudi Arabia on Instagram and an additional 200,000 on TikTok.

 Different Paths For Residents vs. Non Residents

 Saudi influencers, whether based locally in Saudi Arabia or abroad, need to apply for the permit if they wish to work with a brand and get paid — regardless of whether the brand/company is locally based or international.
 For non-Saudi residents, however, the process is a little different.